-Nazaré is a picturesque seaside town with big, sandy beaches just over an hour drive north from Ericeira.
+Just over an hour drive north from Ericeira is Nazaré, a picturesque seaside town with big, sandy beaches.
 Already for a long time it has been very popular among tourists in the summer, but in the recent years it has also become known worldwide for the huge waves breaking in front the lighthouse of the town.
+The current world record of biggest wave ever surfed is in Nazaré!

 Summer in Nazaré: